MTC History

 MTC receives a major multi-year grant from the Lila Wallace – Reader’s Digest Fund to support the creation of an extension fund and other audience development initiatives.

-World Premiere of Lips Together, Teeth Apart by Terrence McNally, with Christine Baranski, Nathan Lane, Swoosie Kurtz, and Anthony Heald begins a sold out Stage I run and moves to the Lucille Lortel Theatre.
+The world premiere of Lips Together, Teeth Apart by Terrence McNally and directed by John Tillinger with Christine Baranski, Nathan Lane, Swoosie Kurtz, and Anthony Heald begins a sold-out Stage I run and moves to the Lucille Lortel Theatre.

 1992

-Donald Margulies’ Sight Unseen, with Laura Linney and Dennis Boutsikaris (Obie Award) transfers to an open-ended run at the Orpheum Theatre.
+The New York premiere of Donald Margulies’ Sight Unseen, with Laura Linney and Dennis Boutsikaris (Obie Award), transfers to an open-ended run at the Orpheum Theatre.

 1993